ptcrealitylab/vuforia-spatial-robotic-addon/README.md

 ### Use the MIR100 robotic addon

-In order to use the MIR100 robotic addon, follow the instructions on the [KineticAR tutorial](interfaces/MIR100/README.md).
+If you want to use our existing MIR100 robotic addon, follow the instructions on the [MIR100 KineticAR tutorial](interfaces/MIR100/README.md).

 ### Develop new robotic addon

+#### Prerequisites

+The robot you want to use needs a remote connection and you need to understand the communication protocols involved to:

+* Get the robot status (current position/rotation and if it is moving or not)
+* Send a move command to the robot in order to send it to a final position and rotation
+* Steer the robot in realtime [optional]

+You will also need the [Vuforia](https://developer.vuforia.com/) object target or image target to identify the robot with the mobile device [Later explained]

 #### Get Started